 And keeping track of your oral hygiene is particularly tricky in two age groups – children and seniors.

-So, this Dental Health Week, your friends at Norlane Dental Surgery are going to talk a little bit about how to make sure the dental health of seniors and children stays on track, and how you might help!
+So, this Dental Health Week, your friends at Norlane Dental Aesthetics and Implants are going to talk a little bit about how to make sure the dental health of seniors and children stays on track, and how you might help!

 Dental Health Week and Children

 Children don’t necessarily come with good habits and strong powers of concentration built-in, to say the least!